exercism/v3/languages/python/exercises/concept/log-levels/.docs/instructions.md

 ## 4. Create an Alias

 It looks like the user has created logs for `LogLevel.Warn` instead of `LogLevel.Warning`.
-Create an `alias` for `LogLevel.Warning` and return the alias name.
-This can be done on the same enum class you have defined at the top of the file.
+Create an `alias` for `LogLevel.Warning` and return the new alias member in the function `get_warn_alias`.

+This can be done on the same enum class `LogLevel` already defined at the top of the file.

 Note: Both the LogLevels should point to same value. ie: `LogLevel.Warning = "WRN"` & `LogLevel.Warn = "WRN"`